 We’ve tried original, chocolate, splits (half chocolate and half original), strawberry, golden and more recently, double stuff!
 There have been some flavour variations we’ve had to avoid due to milk – red velvet being one of them.

-There are the ingredients and allergy labelling on the Oreo Double Stuff we tried this week:
+There are the ingredients and allergy labelling on the Oreo Double Stuff we have regularly:

 - Ingredients: sugar, wheat flour, vegetable oil, cocoa powder, fructose syrup, cornstarch, salt, raising agents (500,503), emulsifier (soy lecithin), flavour, antioxidant (319).